ML tasks

 -

-.\(\mathbf{A}\) is \(M \times D\) matrix, \(M\) being the number of observations and \(D\) the number of parameters (in the case of linear ML the dimension of descriptor + 1), \(\beta\) the parameter matrix \(D \times 1\) and \(\mathbf{b}\) the observations matrix \(M \times 1\).
-Actually in the
+The type of algorithm used in order to solve least square (LS) problem \(\mathbf{A} \beta= \mathbf{b}\).
+We recommend without any hesitation mld_fit_type = 4.\(\mathbf{A}\) is \(M \times D\) matrix, \(M\) being the number of observations and \(D\) the number of parameters (in the case of linear ML the dimension of descriptor + 1), \(\beta\) the parameter matrix \(D \times 1\) and \(\mathbf{b}\) the observations matrix \(M \times 1\).
+Actually in the MiLaDyimplementation we build \(\mathbf{Amat}\) matrix that has the dimensions \(d \times m\) being in fact \(\mathbf{A}^T\) (with the notation used for this documentation):- mld_fit_type=0: home made solver based on LU / QR decomposition for general matrix.
+There is no any particular assuption for the size or rank of \(\mathbf{A}\) matrix.
+All the cases \(M > D\), \(M < D\) and \(M = D\) are treated.

-: solution based on QR decomposition for serial and ScaLapack version.
+- mld_fit_type=1: solution based on QR decomposition for serial and ScaLapack version.
 Adapted for full rank matrix \(\mathbf{A}\) and use the assumption that \(\textrm{rank}(A) = \min(M,D)\), in other words, \(A\) has full rank.
 In serial version, if \(\mathbf{A}\) is not full rank the inversion will stop with a error.
-Uses a QR or LQ factorization of \(\mathbf{A}\).mld_fit_type=2
+Uses a QR or LQ factorization of \(\mathbf{A}\).

-: For serial version this is adapted for the general case when we may have \(\textrm{rank}(\mathbf{A}) < \min(M,D)\), in other words, \(\mathbf{A}\) may be rank-deficient, we seek the minimum norm least squares solution \(\beta\) which minimizes both \(\left| \beta \right|^2\) and \(\left| b - A \beta \right|^2\).
+mld_fit_type=3: For serial version this is adapted for the general case when we may have \(\textrm{rank}(\mathbf{A}) < \min(M,D)\), in other words, \(\mathbf{A}\) may be rank-deficient, we seek the minimum norm least squares solution \(\beta\) which minimizes both \(\left| \beta \right|^2\) and \(\left| b - A \beta \right|^2\).
 With this option a rank estimation is possible.
-The ScaLapack version uses Cholesky decomposition for symmetric and positive definite matrix consequnetly sometimes should be avoided.Warning
+The ScaLapack version uses Cholesky decomposition for symmetric and positive definite matrix consequnetly sometimes should be avoided.Warning Avoid this solution for Scalapack version.
+Is very likely to obtain weird results in the most favorable cases but probably you will have segmetation fault and or NaNas parameters :)).

-: In the general case when we may have \(\textrm{rank}(\mathbf{A}) < \min(M,D)\), in other words, \(\mathbf{A}\) may be rank-deficient, we seek the minimum norm least squares solution \(\beta\) which minimizes both \(\left| \beta \right|^2\) and \(\left| b - A \beta \right|^2\).
+- mld_fit_type=4: In the general case when we may have \(\textrm{rank}(\mathbf{A}) < \min(M,D)\), in other words, \(\mathbf{A}\) may be rank-deficient, we seek the minimum norm least squares solution \(\beta\) which minimizes both \(\left| \beta \right|^2\) and \(\left| b - A \beta \right|^2\).
 Is the slowest but is by far mathematically most complete solution based on SVD decomposition.
-With this option a rank estimation (via SVD and driven by the optionsvd_rcond
+With this option a rank estimation (via SVD and driven by the option- svd_rcond).

-Default is mld_fit_type=4
+Default is mld_fit_type=4.

 - svd_rcond (real)